CoderDayton/velacritty/README.md

 **_Can I use my existing Alacritty config?_**

 Yes!
-Velacritty currently uses the same configuration format and file paths as Alacritty, so your existing config should work seamlessly.
+Velacritty uses the same configuration format and file paths as Alacritty (`~/.config/alacritty/alacritty.toml`), so your existing config will work seamlessly.
+Note that the default window title and class are now "Velacritty" instead of "Alacritty" — if you use window manager rules, see [MIGRATION.md](MIGRATION.md) for update instructions.

 **_Is it as fast as Alacritty?_**